About Shon

 As the years passed, I had a yearning to use the arts in a deeper, more meaningful way.

-Eight years ago, I enrolled in my first Expressive Art training level at Prairie Institute of Expressive Art Therapy...and I never looked back.
+Eight years ago, I enrolled in my first Expressive Art training level at Prairie Institute of Expressive Art Therapy ...and I have never looked back.

 'Shon is an exceptional expressive arts educator/facilitator.
 Her light shines as leader, mentor, collaborator, and magical artist.